Frans-Willem/node-PostgresClient/README.md

 ### Sub blocks
 Blocks can also be part of other blocks. e.g. the following workflow:

-	open transaction 1
+	open block 1
-	send Q6 without a transaction
+	send Q6 without a block
-	send Q1 to transaction 1
+	send Q1 to block 1
-	open transaction 1.1
+	open block 1.1
-	send Q2 to transaction 1.1
+	send Q2 to block 1.1
-	send Q4 to transaction 1
+	send Q4 to block 1
-	send Q3 to transaction 1.1
+	send Q3 to block 1.1
-	end transaction 1.1
+	end block 1.1
-	send Q5 to transaction 1
+	send Q5 to block 1
-	end transaction 1
+	end block 1

 Will result in the following order of queries being executed:

 	Q1,Q2,Q3,Q4,Q5,Q6

-You can open a subtransaction like this:
+You can open a sub block like this:

 	var subblock=db.startBlock(parentblock);

 ### Transactions
-An example of a transaction and proper error handling would look like this:
+An example of a proper transaction using blocks would look like this:

 	var block=db.startBlock();
 	db.simpleQuery("BEGIN TRANSACTION;",block,function(err,rows,result) {